 In 1968, that was resolved in a most satisfactory manner: the superb new 340 LA V8, which was no heavier than the 273.
 With its excellent breathing, it was underrated at an insurance -friendly 275 hp.
 The 1968 -1969 340 Barracuda S was the most balanced all-round performing car in its class.
 Of course, a cheaper Dart Swinger 340 was essentially the same thing.

-Well, that’s all in the future, As this ’65 makes very clear indeed, it really was just a Valiant with a glass back.
+Well, that’s all in the future.
+As this ’65 makes very clear indeed, it really was just a Valiant with a glass back.
 There’s nothing in this front passenger compartment to let anyone know that’s its anything other than that, except a “Barracuda” emblem on the inside of the front door.
 And no, folks weren’t buying it…

 The spacious rear compartment made for lots of creative possibilities.
 One of them was to put a blown hemi under it, creating one of the seminal wheelie-mobiles, the aptly named Hemi Under Glass (“A Rolling Research Laboratory”).
 Well, I never got to experience that stand-up creation, but I do have a very vivid and sweet Barracuda memory.
 And it has nothing to do with its handling or performance prowess.
 In fact, it probably wouldn’t have ever happened in a Mustang or Camaro, thanks to the Barracuda’s rugged and practical Valiant origins and that seven foot cargo area.

 She had a dog, a brown medium sized mutt of particularly calm demeanor.
 I soon found out why: it demanded to be “run” for miles on end, following the Barracuda down the rugged gravel and dirt roads.
 I vividly remember looking back through that window, seeing it running along behind for miles on end, while we bounced along the rocky rough roads.
-The purring slant six instilled the highest degree of confidence as we headed up into the rugged hills.
-And the tough suspension was up to anything Wyoming could dish out, even way back in Marlboro Country.
-This was no place for a Mustang, despite being horse country.
+We’d stop and open the door, but he wasn’t ready to get in yet for another few more miles.

 We quickly cleared out that seven foot long cargo area and kept each other warm back there, as well as watching the rain turn into snow as the flakes swirled down and collected on that big glass pane.
 Wyoming in May!
+I was doubting the wisdom of my decision to leave sunny California.

 And by the next morning, that window was solid white, under a couple of inches of fresh snowfall.
 Love under glass beats hemi under glass any day in my book, especially in that setting.